MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 * [Application authentication](#application-authentication): where an application authenticates itself using configured credentials.
 * [On-behalf-of authentication](#on-behalf-of-authentication): where an application gets an Azure AD access token from another application and uses it to access Azure Data Explorer.

+## Understanding Azure AD permissions

+In Azure AD, a service application can define different types of permissions, like read-only or read-write, that a client application can request when it needs an authorization token.
+The client application decides which permissions it requires, and when a principal attempts to access a resource through the client application, they're asked to authorize the client application to act on their behalf with the specified permissions.
+If the principal agrees, the permissions are included in the scope claim of the authorization token that Azure AD issues to the client application.

+For Azure Data Explorer, the Azure AD client application is configured to request the "Access Kusto" permission from the user, who is also referred to as the "resource owner".

 ## User authentication

-User authentication happens when the user presents credentials to Azure AD or an identity provider that federates with Azure AD, such as Active Directory Federation Services (AD FS).
+User authentication happens when a human principal, or user, presents credentials to Azure AD or an identity provider that federates with Azure AD, such as Active Directory Federation Services (AD FS).
 The user gets back a security token that can be presented to the Azure Data Explorer service.
 Azure Data Explorer determines whether the token is valid, whether the token is issued by a trusted issuer, and what security claims the token contains.

 Azure Data Explorer supports the following methods of user authentication, including through the Kusto [client libraries](../api/client-libraries.md):